Fraunhofer-SIT/DFarm/README.md

 The DFarm source code will be published here soon.
 We're currently working on the license, but will make sure that DFarm is available for researchers to build upon.

+## Is there an iOS variant of DFarm?

+Not at the moment.
+However, we are confident that the general concepts of DFarm can be ported to iOS devices as well, with minor modifications.
+Feel free to contribute such a ported version.